milsevka/rsschool-cv/cv.md

 ***

 # About me
-I graduated from BSTU in 2021 with a degree in Biotechnology and now i am engineer of chemistry.
+I graduated from BSTU in 2021 with a degree in Biotechnology and now i am chemical engineer.

 I've been working in a food factory in laboratory for a year now and every day I am thinking about a new job.

-I haven't programming experience, but I am ready to learn new things and to improve my skills
+I have no programming experience, but I am ready to learn new things and to improve my skills

 ***